Skip to main content

 Key Takeaways

-Regular checks prevent the website from gradually becoming expensive and sluggish again.
+Regular checks prevent new images, scripts, and integrations from quietly making the website expensive again.

 Why the Check Saves Real Money